The Best Weekend Getaways Within 5 Hours of NYC

 If North Fork wine country isn’t enough of a far-flung weekend destination, consider a trip upstate.
 The Finger Lakes region is known for its 11 lakes, beautiful rolling farmland, quaint towns, and outdoor adventure -- but its vineyards are the main draw.

 Drink Thirsty Owl Wine Company’s riesling along the Cayuga Lake Wine Trail, sip the sauvignon blanc at Fulkerson Winery, or tap into the burgeoning brewery scene -- Climbing Bines on the Seneca Lake Loop beer trail offers 10 tastings and Frisbee golf.
 Break up all the boozing with an outdoor activity: a visit to Watkins Glen State Park with its 19 waterfalls, a bike ride along the lakes, a Canandaigua Lady cruise, or a visit to the newly expanded Corning Museum of Glass.
-For lunch, settle on Red Newt Bistro’s patio with beautiful country views, gourmet grilled cheeses, and a riesling flight, then enjoy whichever romantic package you’ve booked at Mirbeau Inn & Spa.
+For lunch, settle on Red Newt Bistro’s patio with beautiful country views, gourmet grilled cheeses, and a riesling flight, then go stand up paddle boarding at newly opened The Lake House on Lake Canandaigua.

 By public transit: Take the ShortLine bus from New York to Elmira for five hours.